freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/es6/compare-scopes-of-the-var-and-let-keywords.md

 # --description--

-If you are unfamiliar with `let`, check out [this challenge](/learn/javascript-algorithms-and-data-structures/basic-javascript/explore-differences-between-the-var-and-let-keywords).
+If you are unfamiliar with `let`, check out <a href="/learn/javascript-algorithms-and-data-structures/basic-javascript/explore-differences-between-the-var-and-let-keywords"target="_blank" rel="noopener noreferrer nofollow">this challenge</a>.

 When you declare a variable with the `var` keyword, it is declared globally, or locally if declared inside a function.